torvalds/linux/Documentation/sound/cards/emu10k1-jack.rst

 This document is a guide to using the emu10k1 based devices with JACK for low latency, multichannel recording functionality.
-All of my recent work to allow Linux users to use the full capabilities of their hardware has been inspired by the kX Project.
+All of my recent work to allow GNU/Linux users to use the full capabilities of their hardware has been inspired by the kX Project.
 Without their work I never would have discovered the true power of this hardware.